 Except for contracts entered into in the ordinary course of business, the only material contracts which the Company has entered into are set out below.
-Copies of such agreements are available under the Company's profile on SEDAR at www.sedar.com.
+Copies of such agreements are available under the Company's profile on SEDAR+ at www.sedarplus.ca.